haghard/mongo-query-streams/README.md

 ```

+Big win there is that `products` value incapsulates a full lifecycle of working
+with mongo client (get db by name, get collection by name, submit query with preferences,
+fetch records from cursor, close cursor when he is exhausted)

-Here's a basic example how to do join:
+Here's a example of how you can do join with to collections:

 ```scala
   import mongo.dsl._